office-for-statistics-regulation/sharepoint-analyser/README.md

 ### How to run

 Update configuration files in `config.py` to search for the terms (`words_to_search`) in all documents (`file_types`) in a specified folder (`path`) including sub-folders.

+Toggle searching of text, headers and footers, and tables in .docx files too by entering `True` or `False`.

 Running `main.py` calls two functions: